quicwg/quicwg.github.io/implementations.md

 Over the net fuzzing of QUIC servers or clients.
 Fuzi_q can be used as a client to test a QUIC server, or as a server to test a QUIC client.

-Fuzi_q started from the testsuite of picoquic.
-Fuzi_q hooks into the Picoquic stack, catching messages just before they would be encrypted and fuzzing them.
-It tries to do that intelligently.
-For each connection, Fuzi_q determines an encryption point, such as "the initial messages ave been processed", or "the handshake is confirmed", or "the connection is closing".
-The connection progresses up to that state, and then packets are fuzzed.
-The fuzzing itself is based on knowledge of the QUIC protocol.
-The fuzzer might modify QUIC frames, or insert randomly chosen QUIC frames in the packets.
-The procedures implemented in the initial version are simple, there is clearly room for more sophistication.
-Suggestions are welcome.

 - Website: [https://github.com/private-octopus/picoquic](https://github.com/private-octopus/picoquic)
 - Language(s): C
 - Role(s): client, server, library, tool